xiaoniuniu89/ci-pride-hackathon-team3/testing.md

 <br/>

 #### **PYTHON**
 * [Pep8 Online validator](http://pep8online.com/): This was used to run our Python code to ensure that all errors, such as trailing whitespace, were removed.
-When this was run through the validator, it was discovered that some whitespaces were present and that some variables had been flagged.This was fixed and re-ran the code was free from errors.
+When this was run through the validator, it was discovered that some whitespaces were present and that some variables had been flagged.This was fixed for some pages and others left due to time constraints.
-X

 <br/>